 Traditional Apple Crumble recipe; utensils needed, ingredients, method and serving suggestions.
 Useful tips and alternative accompaniments.
 Comes with an invitation to share it with me.

 Help for Adult Dyslexics; encouragement, contacts for advice & professional assessment plus ideas for self-help regarding reading, improving memory.
 There are links to find further help.

 An overview of the North Devon area, Exmoor National Park and Lynmouth & Lynton, with a view to its sights, walks, scenery and wildlife.
 History of the Flash Floods of 1952 plus influences on literature.

 Talking about and showing photos of birds and butterflies and other winged creatures in a French country garden.

-Buying & holidaying in France, owning & repairing a longhouse & living the French way; sampling the wine, the cheese and some celebrations.
+Buying and holidaying in France, owning and repairing a longhouse and living the French way; sampling the wine, the cheese and some celebrations.

-Thoughts about learning; different ways people learn, from the educational system to life experience.
-A poem, a poll and a link to 'Critical Thinking'.
+Thoughts about learning; different ways people learn, from the educational system to life experience, and a poem.